10 Things To Never Say To A Single Mom

 Despite all the statistics about kids not having fathers, in most cases, there are no real negative effects.
 As long as a child is cared for, has everything they need then what’s so great about having some male adult around?
 There’s nothing some man can do for my child that I can’t.
 End of story.

 When someone tells me they are sorry that I’m a single mom I seriously don’t understand.
 You’re sorry for….what?
 Please explain why it’s so awful that I have beautiful kids that I get to take care of and love.
 I don’t know what it is you feel so sorry for but, I don’t accept your apology.
 I would, however, love to accept a coffee and some girl talk.
 But don’t apologize because you pity me or feel bad that my child or I am missing something, because we’re not.
 We’re just fine.

 I hope this has opened your eyes a bit and taught you how to respond to these ridiculous questions or what not to say to any single mom you come across or how to better handle yourself when people say dumb things to you.
 We are in this together.
 On your own, but never alone. 😉

-Please share and subscribe for more awesome content exclusively for single moms and FREEBIES!
+Please share and subscribe for more awesome content for all mamas, single or otherwise and snag some FREEBIES!